appleby/Lisp-In-Small-Pieces/README.md

 Other Known Failing Tests
 -------------------------

-The Makefile includes quite a few tests and targets which aren't run by the grand.test target.
-Here are some that I know are failing, there may be others:
+The Makefile includes quite a few tests which aren't run by the grand.test target.
+Here are some that I know are failing; there may be others:

 - test.chap10i
 - test.chap10e.c